On images of Mori dream spaces: Examples

-$ $ As indicated in the diagram above, we can see that $Z$ has two Mori chambers other than the semi-ample cone (recall that $\SA{(Z)}$ coincides with the restriction of $\SA{(X)}$ to $\Pic{(Z)}_{\br}$.
-See Lemma \ref{direct}(1)).
+$ $ As indicated in the diagram above, we can see that $Z$ has two Mori chambers other than the semi-ample cone (recall that $\Nef{(Z)}$ coincides with the restriction of $\Nef{(X)}$ to $\Pic{(Z)}_{\bR}$).

 Let $Z'$ be the quotient of $X'$ by the involution induced from that on $X$.
-Again by Lemma \ref{direct}(1), we can check that the Mori chamber of $Z$ obtained by restricting $\SA{(X')}$ is the semi-ample cone of $Z'$.
-The morphism defined by the ray separating $\SA{(Z)}$ and $\SA{(Z')}$ is the flipping contraction of $Z$ which contracts the image of $\ell$ under the quotient morphism $X\to Z$, and $Z'$ is the flip.
+Note that the Mori chamber of $Z$ obtained by restricting $\Nef{(X')}$ is the semi-ample cone of $Z'$.
+The morphism defined by the ray separating $\Nef{(Z)}$ and $\Nef{(Z')}$ is the flipping contraction of $Z$ which contracts the image of $\ell$ under the quotient morphism $X\to Z$, and $Z'$ is the flip.

-This example shows that a Mori chamber of the target space $Z$ is not necessarily a face of a Mori chamber of the source $X$. \end{exmp}
+This example shows that a Mori chamber of the target space $Z$ is not necessarily a face of a Mori chamber of the source $X$. \end{example}

-\begin{exmp} This example is well-known to experts, but we give a detailed explanation for the sake of completeness.
-The author learned this example from Doctor Tadakazu Sawada.
+\begin{example} This example is well known to experts, but we give a detailed explanation for the sake of completeness.
+The author learned this example from Tadakazu Sawada.